RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
-    - If only one axis is specified (and the other is zero), then the other will be automatically calculated in accordance with the static image's aspect ratio and the video's aspect ratio.
+    - If only one axis is specified (and the other is zero), then the other axis will be automatically calculated in accordance with the static image's aspect ratio and the video's aspect ratio.
 Setting both axes to 0 is an error and the size will be clamped to `0.01 0.01` in this case.
-This property takes precedence over `maxSize` if both properties are defined.
+This property takes precedence over `maxSize` and `cropSize` if either or both of those have also been defined.
     - Minimum value per axis is `0.01` and maximum value per axis is `2`.
 If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR
     - The static image and video will be resized as large as possible so that they fit within this size while maintaining their aspect ratios.
-Use this instead of `size` when you don't know what kind of video you're using so it doesn't get grossly oversized on one axis (e.g. with a game's video metadata).
+Use this instead of `size` when you don't know what kind of video you're using so it doesn't get grossly oversized on one axis.
+This property takes precedence over `cropSize` if that has also been defined.
+    - Minimum value per axis is `0.01` and maximum value per axis is `2`
+* `cropSize` - type: NORMALIZED_PAIR
+    - The static image and video will be resized and cropped to the exact size defined by this property while maintaining their aspect ratios.
+The crop will always be applied centered.
+Can't be combined with the `scanlines` property.
     - Minimum value per axis is `0.01` and maximum value per axis is `2`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.